-In infants, a hemangioma present on the skin may start out as a flat mark, which is bluish or pink in appearance.
+In infants, this tumor present on the skin may start out as a flat mark, which is bluish or pink in appearance.
 This can then lead to growth of what looks like a raised or fatty red tumor.
-Hemangiomas on an infant’s skin can grow very rapidly, but they usually don’t get larger than 2-3 inches in diameter.
+These growths on an infant’s skin can spread very rapidly, but they usually don’t get larger than 2-3 inches in diameter.
 They are not painful, but sometimes they are prone to bleeding or breaking open.
 A very fast growing hemangioma may occasionally cause an open sore, which should be evaluated by a physician.
-Growth of the tumor may end by the time a child is five, and the skin is flat again — though still discolored— in most kids by the time they are nine years old.
+Growth of the tumor may end by the time a child is five, and the skin is flat again — although still discolored— in most kids by the time they are nine years old.

 The treatment options available for removing a hemangioma or for slowing its growth include using cortisone injections, though this treatment carries some risks like potentially slowing the growth of the child.
-Laser surgery can be used to remove a hemangioma that keeps opening and bleeding, and may help with hemangiomas that are creating open sores.
+Laser surgery can be used to remove a growth that keeps opening and bleeding, and may help with growths that are creating open sores.

 Sometimes a hemangioma will grow in the deeper layers of the skin and it tends to appear as a bluish mark on part of the skin.
 Others grow both below and above the skin’s surface.
 The Mayo Clinic recommends carefully considering whether to opt for surgical removal, since it comes with it’s own set of risks, and may still leave residual scarring.
 Furthermore, in many cases, it is not medically necessary to remove these growths because they will eventually heal themselves.